Bylaws of the Temple Amateur Radio Club,

 Access to Bylaws

-9.01 The Secretary shall provide a copy of these bylaws to members within a reasonable time upon request.
+9.01 The Bylaws are made available on the TARC.ORG website.
+The Secretary shall provide a copy of these bylaws to members within a reasonable time upon request.

 Amendments to Bylaws

-9.02 These bylaws may be amended at any regular meeting, provided that the intent to amend and the proposed amendments were stated to the membership in written form at least one month prior.
+9.02 These bylaws may be amended at any regular meeting, provided that the intent to amend and the proposed amendments were stated to the membership in written form or in the Regular Meeting at least one month prior.

 Rules and Regulations